 ARTERY Pipeline Framework for School Psychologists

 One key line of research is the ARTERY (Active Recruitment, Training, and Educator Retention to serve our Youth) Pipeline Framework for School Psychologists that I developed out of extensive investigation and application of policy design and implementation.
 Leaders can apply the core constructs to problem solve both short- and long-term solutions to systemically change human capital supply in their state.
 Targeted levers of discussion include statutory and regulatory policy change, state level alignment and leadership, district/university level planning and implementation, and professional advocacy.
-Complex problems require complex solutions, and the ARTERY Pipeline Framework will provide associations with concrete steps to achieve their ratio goals.
+Complex problems require complex solutions, and the ARTERY Pipeline Framework provides concrete steps to achieve ratio goals.

 Healthy Minds, Safe Schools